cn0047/stash/ed/nodejs/README.md

 * chrome v8 (c++)
 * libuv (C)

+Currently, by default v8 has a memory limit of 512mb on 32-bit systems, and 1gb on 64-bit systems.
+To increase memory use `--max_old_space_size`
+`node --max-old-space-size=8192 server.js`

 Boundary for node module - file.
 File is module.
 `module.exports` - for export module.
 `exports.perimeter` and `exports.area` - another way to export.